iamkahvi/iamkahvi.github.io/_posts/2017-01-08-on-my-career-pt.2.md

 I’m certain that had I not been good at math or physics, I would have passionately pursued graphic design.
 I think I would’ve truly enjoyed that career path.
 But with the knowledge that I can do all these things, it makes the pursuit of graphic design all the more pointless seeming.

-It would just seem like a waste.

-Why should Kahvi give up math and physics and engineering and do graphic design, when Joe over here who’s shit at math and physics but good at graphic design could just do Kahvi’s job?

 And thats where I’m at right now.
 I think this chat has kind of cleared up some things for me.
 It’s a really weird thing to think about.